punkholic/csci/README.md

 - Press ```ctrl + s``` or click on ```file``` on top menu again click on ```save```.
-- A pop up will appeare now navigate to the place where you want to save the file.
+- A pop up will appear now navigate to the place where you want to save the file.
 ![save file](https://i.stack.imgur.com/3KX8F.png)
 - Change save as type to ```all files``` and give a name to the file with ```.c``` as extension, example: ```abc.c```
 - Now click on ```save```